 - 1. Option 1: Not adopt the regulations.
 This alternative was rejected because BPC section 26061.5 requires the Department to provide cultivation licensees an opportunity to make certain changes, including: changing the type of size of a cultivation license; placing a cultivation license in inactive status; or making a one-time change to the license's renewal date.
-If the Department does not adopt regulations, there will be no specific process for applicants and licensees to follow to make changes to their existing cultivation licensees. - 2.
+If the Department does not adopt regulations, there will be no specific process for applicants and licensees to follow to make changes to their existing cultivation licenses. - 2.
 Option 2: Impose a larger fee to enter Limited Operations Status.
 This alternative was rejected because it would provide insufficient benefits to cultivators that elect to use the Limited Operations Status.
 The purpose of the Limited Operations Status option is to allow cultivators to save costs during times with adverse market conditions.
 Reducing the fees paid by cultivators using the limited operations by only 50 percent would save cultivators substantially less than under the proposed regulations.
-While the fiscal impact of this alternative would be less of a reduction in gross revenue from license fee revenue for the Department, it would not encourage as much participation in using the Limited Operations Status. - 3.
+While the fiscal impact of this alternative would be less of a reduction in license fee revenue for the Department, it would not encourage as much participation in using the Limited Operations Status. - 3.
 Option 3: Do not impose a fee to enter Limited Operations Status.
+Business and Professions Code section 26180 requires the Department to establish a scale of application, licensing, and renewal fees, that cover the costs of the Department's administration of MAUCRSA.
 Although this alternative would maximize benefits for cultivators who wish to enter Limited Operations Status and maximize participation, this alternative was rejected because it would not cover any costs for the Department to conduct activities related to licensing and compliance, which would continue to be necessary for licenses in limited operations.